lucassaldanha/besu-three-nodes-example/README.md

 * Execute `docker-compose up` to start the services
 * Run `./send-private-tx.sh` to send a private transaction.
 This command will output the hash of the private tx
 * Run `./get-private-tx.sh <HASH>` to get the the private transaction details
+* Run `./purgedb.sh` to purge the database and start your network from scratch
 * See the examples for other requests

 ## Network mapping